-The most popular colour choice for a kitchen is white, closely followed by cream, off-white and pale grey, and this is a good option if you want your kitchen to be a backdrop for you to add your own colour and personality in decor, while retaining a classic kitchen design that won't date, is easy to redecorate around in future, and which won't put off future house-buyers.
+The most popular color choice for a kitchen is white, closely followed by cream, off-white and pale grey, and this is a good option if you want your kitchen to be a backdrop for you to add your own color and personality in decor while retaining a classic kitchen design that won't date, is easy to redecorate around in future, and which won't put off future house-buyers.

-A white or pale-coloured kitchen design also allows you more options when it comes to choosing decor – from kitchen tiles to kitchen flooring – as you can be bolder in your choices there.
-See white kitchen ideas in our design gallery.
+A white or pale-colored kitchen design also allows you more options when it comes to choosing decor – from kitchen tiles to kitchen flooring – as you can be bolder in your choices there.
+See white kitchen design ideas in our design gallery.

 See dark kitchens – another massive trend at the moment – in our design ideas gallery, too.

 If you're feeling brave or just love color, just check out our kitchen color scheme feature to get inspired.